-The State of Travel Nursing
+The State of Travel Healthcare

-Nurse satisfaction has consistently ranked high in comparison to other professions.
+The demand for travel providers remains stable because of staff turnover.
+Provider satisfaction has ranked high in comparison to some professions.
 However, in 2023, the national average dropped from 80-85 percent to 71 percent.
-According to nurses, a significant factor in job satisfaction is staff shortages and the expectation that it will only worsen.
+According to providers, a significant factor in job satisfaction is staff shortages and the expectation that it will only worsen.

 2. Competitive compensation